Little Gems Niçoise Salad

 - 1 tablespoon olive oil

 - pinch kosher salt

 - ½ tablespoon Djon mustard

 Authors Sonja & Alex Overhiser, A Couple Cooks

 What is Niçoise salad?

 Niçoise salad is a classic French main dish salad that’s off the charts good, featuring potatoes, eggs, beans, olives & greens covered in a tangy lemon dressing.
 The French is salade niçoise, meaning “Salad from Nice, France.”
-It always has the same elements: a bed of greens (many times butter lettuce), blanched green beans, olives, tomatoes, tuna, hard boiled eggs, potatoes, and a tangy vinaigrette.
+It always has the same elements: a bed of greens, blanched green beans, olives, tomatoes, tuna, hard boiled eggs, potatoes, and a tangy vinaigrette.
 It’s super filling and oh so satisfying.
-In our rendition, we’ve used Earthbound Farm Baby Red Butter Lettuce, which has the most beautiful maroon and green leaves.
+In our rendition, we’ve used Earthbound Farm Organic Sweet & Crisp Little Gems lettuce, which has the most beautiful maroon and green leaves.